stellar/js-stellar-sdk/docs/reference/examples.md

 // Configure StellarSdk to talk to the horizon instance hosted by Stellar.org
 // To use the live network, set the hostname to 'horizon.stellar.org' const server = new StellarSdk.Server('https://horizon-testnet.stellar.org');

-// Uncomment the following line to build transactions for the live network.
-Be
-// sure to also change the horizon hostname.
-// StellarSdk.Network.usePublicNetwork();
-StellarSdk.Network.useTestNetwork();

 (async function main() {
   // Transactions require a valid sequence number that is specific to this account.